Tal-Mixta Cave: A Natural Balcony Above Ramla Bay

 Is Tal-Mixta Cave, Malta safe?

-The main risks are loose stones and unprotected edges.
-Go slowly, keep a safe distance from cliff areas, and avoid visiting after dark unless you have a reliable light.
+Tal-Mixta Cave is generally safe if visited carefully.
+However, it remains a natural site with loose stones, uneven ground, and unprotected edges.
+Therefore, walk slowly, keep a safe distance from cliff areas, and avoid visiting after dark unless you have a reliable light.